El Dorado Hills Probate Litigation Attorney

 Navigating probate court can be a complicated process.
 Many people do not fully understand probate proceedings until they are in the midst of it.
 Family members and loved ones of the decedent may disagree on the administration or distribution of the decedent's estate.
 This can lead to an estate dispute and probate or trust litigation.

-If you find yourself facing any of the following concerns, contact our office as soon as possible:
+If you find yourself facing any of the following trust or estate disputes, contact our office as soon as possible:

 - A belief that the creator of the will was coerced into creating a will under false pretenses